gitcnk/Stat254_HW/Trees_Forests/HW.md

 4. Create the "going-to-the-beach" plot to assess the accuracy of your model.
 Please attach your plot.

-5. What are the 3 most useful predictors in predicting wine quality.
+5. Based on your tree what are the 3 most useful variables in predicting the wine quality.

 6. Compare your tree model with a random forest model.
-Please use 100 trees and 3 predictor at each split of each tree.
+Please use 100 trees and 3 predictors at each split of each tree.
 In particular, compare the  "going-to-the-beach" plots of all 3 models.
 Please attach your plots.

-7. Re do #6, but this time construct a single "going-to-the-beach" plot with ALL 3 model predictions.
+7.  **(Bonus 2pt) Redo #6, but this time construct a single "going-to-the-beach" plot with ALL 3 model predictions.
 Use diffent cololrs and shapes to denote the 3 models.
 You can use `col` and `shape` parameters in `ggplot` to do this.
+I encourage you to **NOT USE GPT** for this.
+You have the skill to do it!